Workers' Compensation - How to File a Claim

 - Train all your employees of their obligation to notify you immediately of any injuries or illnesses that arise out of their employment and occur during the course and scope of their employment with the University.
 Confirm no hazardous conditions exist.

-- Complete a HR Advocate Public Incident Reporting Form for any injuries, illnesses or incidents on campus and fax to Risk Management at 541-737-4855 within 24 hours of the incident.
+- Complete a HR Advocate Public Incident Reporting Form for any injuries, illnesses or incidents on campus and fax to Insurance and Risk Management Services at 541-737-4855 within 24 hours of the incident.

 - If the employee’s incident resulted in the need for medical treatment, have the employee complete the worker section of the SAIF 801 Form, then complete the employer section of the form.
-Fax the completed 801 to Risk Management at 541-737-4855 within 24 hours of the incident.
-If the employee is not available to complete the worker section of the 801, complete the employer section, along with as much information as is known in the worker section and fax the form to Risk Management within 24 hours of the incident.
+Fax the completed 801 to Insurance and Risk Management Servicesat 541-737-4855 within 24 hours of the incident.
+If the employee is not available to complete the worker section of the 801, complete the employer section, along with as much information as is known in the worker section and fax the form to Insurance and Risk Management Services within 24 hours of the incident.

 - Before the employee seeks medical attention, notify the employee that they will need to provide written authorization from their doctor to document their return-to-work status.
 Provide them with the Employee Status Report Form for detailed documentation on their return-to-work status.
 Employees must also provide OSU with an updated release status every 30 days AND at any time the employee’s release status changes.

-- If the employee is released to regular work (no restrictions), provide a copy of the release to Risk Management for the Workers’ Compensation file.
+- If the employee is released to regular work (no restrictions), provide a copy of the release to Insurance and Risk Management Services for the Workers’ Compensation file.

-- If the employee is released to work with restrictions, provide a copy of the release to Risk Management for the Workers’ Compensation file, and work with Risk Management to determine transitional work availability for the Early Return to Work Program.
+- If the employee is released to work with restrictions, provide a copy of the release to Insurance and Risk Management Services for the Workers’ Compensation file, and work with Insurance and Risk Management Services to determine transitional work availability for the Early Return to Work Program.

 - If the employee is not released to any form of work or if there is no transitional work available to meet the employee’s current restrictions, maintain weekly contact with the employee to confirm if any change in status has occurred.
-Update Risk Management when any changes occur.
+Update Insurance and Risk Management Services when any changes occur.

-- Risk Management may request additional assistance documenting physical requirements, assist with completion in an accurate and timely manner.
+- Insurance and Risk Management Services may request additional assistance documenting physical requirements, assist with completion in an accurate and timely manner.

 - Additional resources are available through the Environmental Health & Safety Office for managers and supervisors in regards to more detailed accident/incident reporting, accident investigation, and hazard identification and control.